Magnitus-/hypriot-kit/README.md

 ensure_volume(volume='hypriot-artifacts')
 ```

-Creates the volume to cache Hypriot artifacts if it is not present on your machine.
+Creates the Docker volume **volume** to store Hypriot artifacts if it is not present on your machine.

 Here, you can change the expected volume name, potentially to avoid name clashes or cache different artifacts for different builds.

+If the value of **volume** is a mapped volume, this is a no-op.

 ```
 build(target=None, volume='hypriot-artifacts', image='magnitus/hypriot-kit:latest')
 ```

-Builds the Hypriot OS artifacts in the Docker cache volume.
-If a 'configuration.json' file is present in the 'target' directory, it will be merged with the default configuration.
+Builds the Hypriot OS artifacts in the Docker volume **volume**.
+If a 'configs.json' file is present in the **target** directory, it will be merged with the default configuration.

-As before, you can also change the expected build image name and volume name in the options.
+As before, you can also change the expected build image name and volume in the options.

 ```
 get_volume_content(target, volume='hypriot-artifacts', image='magnitus/hypriot-kit:latest')
 ```

-Copy the Hypriot artifacts built into the Docker cache volume to 'target'.
+Copy the Hypriot artifacts built into **volume** to **target**.

 As before, you can also change the expected build image name and volume name in the options.

+If the value of **volume** is a mapped volume, this is a no-op.

 ```
 destroy_volume(volume='hypriot-artifacts')
 ```

-Destroy the Docker cache volume.
+Destroy the Docker volume **volume**.

 As before, you can also change the expected volume name in the options.

+If the value of **volume** is a mapped volume, this is a no-op.

 ## The binary